Rees algebras of modules and coherent functors

 \emph{(\ref{item:2})}$\Leftrightarrow$\emph{(\ref{item:5})}: That $F^\ast\to M^\ast$ is surjective is equivalent to $t_{F^\ast}\to t_{M^\ast}$ being surjective.
 Dualizing gives that the map $h^{M^\ast}\to t_F$ is injective. \end{proof}

-\begin{remark} By Theorem~\ref{thm:mainversal}, a homomorphism $M\to F$ is versal if and only if the induced map $h^{M^\ast}\to t_F$ is injective.
-This is a result that does \emph{not} have an analogous statement in the category of finitely generated $A$-modules.
+\begin{remark} By Theorem~\ref{thm:mainversal}, a map $M\to F$ is versal if and only if the induced map $h^{M^\ast}\to t_F$ is injective.
+This is a result that does \emph{not} have an analogous statement in the category of modules.
 Indeed, taking global sections of \emph{(\ref{item:5})} gives an injection $M^{\ast\ast}\hookrightarrow F$, but, as we saw in Remark~\ref{ejversal}, an $A$-module homomorphism $M\to F$ need not be versal even though it factors as $M\to M^{\ast\ast}\hookrightarrow F$.
-However, this theorem shows that a versal map $M\to F$ is precisely a map that induces a factorization $t_M\to h^{M^\ast}\hookrightarrow t_F$. \end{remark}
+Instead, this theorem shows that a versal map $M\to F$ is precisely a map that induces a factorization $t_M\to h^{M^\ast}\hookrightarrow t_F$. \end{remark}